AnoukSmet/Brain-Quizzers/README.md

 Welcome to my Trivia Game!

+Are you looking to test your general knowledge about entertainment, science, sports and so?
+Then you are in the perfect place!
+Get started and you might still even learn a thing or two!

 Thank you for visiting my project!
 If you have any feedback or questions, head over to my GitHub contact details and feel free to reach out to me.